Australian Model Madi Edwards Drops Jaws In White Bikini On The Beach

 “The worst one I’ve received would have to be, ‘The boys and I discussed you are a nine out of 10.
 I’m the perfect one for you — with us together we could be the perfect 10.’
 Literally word for word.
 As if!”

-Unfortunately for those male Instagram followers with romantic intentions, Madi Edwards is in a relationship with fellow Aussie model, Josh Carroll.
+Unfortunately for those male Instagram followers with romantic intentions, Madi is in a relationship with fellow Aussie model Josh Carroll.

 According to an interview the couple gave to Husskie modeling brought them together.
 They met at a runway show but didn’t immediately start dating because Madi had a boyfriend at the time.
-But that relationship ended and after a subsequent couple meetups, she started dating Josh, more than 6 months that modeling job they both did.
+But that relationship ended and after a few meet ups, she started dating Josh, more than 6 months after meeting at the modeling job they both did.

-“If Josh had it his way, we would have been dating in the first month – but I was like “No, I don’t want anything serious!”
+“If Josh had it his way, we would have been dating in the first month — but I was like ‘No, I don’t want anything serious!’
 I made him wait… but I knew I liked him from the start!” she added.

-The interview is from 2018 but it appears that Josh and Madi are still really into each other.
+Although that interview is from 2018, it appears that Josh and Madi are still really into each other.
 About a week ago, he posted an Instagram photo of them making goofy faces to the camera in a car while she has her arms wrapped around him.